CodeForgeNet/AskDockAI/README.md

 - **Node.js**: (if used) For backend logic and server-side operations.
 - **Gemini AI Model**: For processing and generating intelligent output from documents and text.

-## How It Works

-AskDockAI leverages the Gemini AI model to process and analyze documents or text provided by the user.
-When a user uploads a document (such as a PDF or text file), the website sends the content to Gemini, which intelligently interprets the input and generates relevant output, summaries, or answers based on the document's contents.
-This enables users to quickly extract insights or information from their files using advanced AI capabilities directly in the browser.

 ## Features